 International Students: 95%, Female Students: 64%

-Usurping ESCP Business School from its top spot as the most diverse MBA program is the University of Glasgow: Adam Smith Business School (ASBS).
+Usurping last year's ranking leader, ESCP Business School, from its top spot as the most diverse MBA program is the University of Glasgow: Adam Smith Business School (ASBS).

-Making a dramatic entrance this year after not featuring on the list last year, ASBS has firmly established itself in the top ranks.
+Making a dramatic entrance this year after not featuring in the list in 2024, ASBS has firmly established itself in the top ranks and holds the 97th position overall this year in the Financial Times' Global MBA Ranking.

 The school has also earned the prestigious Triple Crown accreditation (AACSB, EQUIS, and AMBA), a distinction achieved by only 1% of the world’s business schools.

-This year’s list of the top 20 most diverse MBA programs has seen significant changes compared to the previous year, including several newcomers such as The University of Glasgow: Adam Smith, EMLyon Business School, and the National University of Singapore.
+This year’s list of the top 20 most diverse MBA programs has seen significant changes, including several newcomers such as The University of Glasgow: Adam Smith, EMLyon Business School, and the National University of Singapore.

 Several institutions dropped out of the list altogether, including IMD—International Institute for Management Development, HEC Paris, Esade Business School, and Copenhagen Business School.